dhaase/javolution/README.md

+## Do NOT clone this Project; Clone https://github.com/javolution/javolution instead!

 ## Javolution
 #### The Java(TM) Solution for Real-Time and Embedded Systems
 ##### Because real-time programming requires a time-predictable standard library.